 - If you are a stay-at-home mom, nanny, housekeeper, or senior caretaker, you probably have a lot of home management skills that you can share with families to make them more organized and productive.

-Next, I want you to get your professional organizing business started by practicing a proven method on some willing participants.
+The next step when starting a professional organizing business is to practice a proven method on some willing participants.

 I’m assuming you already have a pretty organized home or you probably would not be attracted to this type of career, however, you can experiment in your own home by installing organizing products, or improving the workflow in your kitchen or home office.
 You can also organize for family members if they are comfortable being a guinea pig for you.